City of Minneapolis Local Board of Appeal and Equalization (LBAE)

-The City of Minneapolis Local Board of Appeal and Equalization (LBAE) hears appeals from property owners who disagree with the City Assessor’s Estimated Market Value of their property.
-The Local Board is made up of three members with at least one being an appraiser, realtor or other person familiar with property valuations in the City.
+The City of Minneapolis Local Board of Appeal and Equalization (LBAE) hears appeals from property owners who disagree with the assessor's estimated market value of their property.
+The LBAE is made up of three or more members, with at least one being an appraiser, realtor or other person familiar with property valuations in the City of Minneapolis.

 The Appeal Process

-- Locate the Property Identification Number: The Property Identification Number (Property ID) is a unique thirteen digit number that identifies a property.
-It's found at the top of the notice sent or:
+- Locate the Property Identification Number: The Property Identification Number (Property ID Number) is a unique thirteen digit number that identifies a property.
+The Property ID Number is located at the top of the valuation notice, or:

-- Locate the Property’s 2017 Estimated Market Value: The property’s 2017 (payable 2018) Estimated Market Value determined by the Assessor for January 2, 2017, is located in the upper right hand corner on the 2017 Valuation Notice under Step 1: Valuation and Classification Notice.
+- Locate the Property’s 2019 Estimated Market Value: The property’s 2019 (payable 2020) estimated market value determined by the assessor for January 2, 2019, is located in the upper right hand corner of the 2019 Valuation Notice (under Step 1: Valuation and Classification Notice).

-NOTE: Appealing the 2017 Estimated Market Value will not change the property taxes due in May and October of 2017, rather it may change the amount of property taxes due in 2018.
-The property taxes due in 2017 are based on the 2016 Estimated Market Value.
-The year delay in payment is to allow for the appeals process and for government planning and budgeting.
+NOTE: Appealing the 2019 Estimated Market Value will not change the property taxes due in May and October of 2019.
+It may change the amount of property taxes due in 2020.
+The property taxes due in 2019 are based on the 2018 estimated market value.
+The year delay in payment is to allow for the appeals process and government planning and budgeting.

-- Compile Documentation Supporting a Change to the Estimated Market Value: Clear and convincing evidence that the value established by the Assessor is incorrect should be included with the Application for the Local Board.
+- Compile Documentation Supporting a Change to the Estimated Market Value: Clear and convincing evidence that the value established by the assessor is incorrect, should be included with the LBAE application.
 Any adjustment to the assessed value must be based on documented evidence that relates to the fair market value of the property.

 Acceptable documents include: